 The Audit Committee monitors the quality of the Bank's internal controls and compliance with regulatory requirements.
-The Audit Committee is assisted in its oversight role by the Internal Audit Function and the Risk Management unit and Compliance Unit.
+The Audit Committee is assisted in its oversight role by the Internal Audit Function and the Risk Function.
 Internal Audit undertakes both regular and ad hoc reviews of the risk management controls and procedures, the results of which are reported quarterly to the Audit Committee.